MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/across-workflow.md

  The generic version of [!INCLUDE[d365fin](includes/d365fin_md.md)] includes a number of preconfigured workflows represented by workflow templates that you can copy to create workflows.
 The code for workflow templates that are added by Microsoft are prefixed with “MS-“.
 For more information, see the list of workflow templates in the Workflow Templates window.

  If a business scenario requires a workflow event or response that is not supported, a Microsoft partner must implement them by customising the application code.
 For more information, see [Walkthrough: Implementing New Workflow Events and Responses](/dynamics-nav/Walkthrough--Implementing-New-Workflow-Events-and-Responses) in the developer and IT-pro help.

+> [!NOTE]
+> Workflows can also be initiated from Microsoft Flow.
+For more information, see [Using Business Central in an Automated Workflow](across-how-use-financials-data-source-flow.md).

  The following table describes a sequence of tasks, with links to the topics that describe them.